ThobesForBros/Wired-for-Perfection/perfectionism.md

 _MC’s eyes narrow, a flicker of understanding in his gaze._

 **HADIDAH (through BEST FRIEND)**
-And so, I thought, by replacing your body parts with robotic ones, I could learn the secret.
+And so, I thought, by taking your body parts, I could learn the secret.
 I could find out what makes you human, what makes you excellent.

 _She pauses, a deep sigh emanates from her._